 \textbf{Neuron Boundary Coverage (NBC($k$))}~\cite{ma2018deepgauge}.
 Different from KMNC($k$), NBC($k$) does not aim to cover all sections in $[\textit{low}_o, \textit{high}_o]$.
 Instead, it targets to cover the boundaries, i.e., $(-\infty, \textit{low}_o]$ and $[\textit{high}_o, +\infty)$.
 Using this coverage criterion, we can expect to cover more corner cases.
 In practice, it is not necessary to directly use $\textit{low}_o$ and $\textit{high}_o$ as the boundaries.
 Instead, $\textit{low}_o - k\sigma$ and $\textit{high}_o + k\sigma$ can be used.
 Here, $\sigma$ is the standard deviation of the outputs of a neuron recorded in the training process. $k$ is a user-defined parameter.
-The rate of NBC($k$) for a test is defined as the ratio of the number of covered boundaries and the total number of boundaries.
-Since each neuron has one upper bound and one lower bound, the total number of boundaries should be equal to twice the number of neurons.
+The rate of NBC($k$) for a test is defined as the ratio of the number of covered boundaries to the total number of boundaries.
+Since each neuron has one upper bound and one lower bound, the total number of boundaries is twice the number of neurons.

 \textbf{Strong Neuron Activation Coverage (SNAC($k$))} \cite{ma2018deepgauge}.
 SNAC($k$) can be regarded as a special case of NBC($k$) as it only takes upper boundary into consideration.
-Thus, it is defined as the ratio of the number of covered upper boundaries and the total number of upper boundaries, in which the latter is actually equal to the number of neurons in a DNN.
+Thus, it is defined as the ratio of the number of covered upper boundaries to the total number of upper boundaries, in which the latter is actually equal to the number of neurons in a DNN.

 \textbf{Top-$k$ Neuron Coverage (TKNC($k$))} \cite{ma2018deepgauge}.
 TKNC($k$) measures how many neurons have once been the most active $k$ neurons on each layer.
-It is defined as the ratio of the total number of top-$k$ neurons on each layer and the total number of neurons in a DNN.
+It is defined as the ratio of the total number of top-$k$ neurons on each layer to the total number of neurons in a DNN.
 We say a neuron is covered by a test if and only if when the DNN is run against the test, the output of the neuron is larger than or equal to the $k$th highest value in the layer of the neuron.

 It is noteworthy that, according to this definition, this metric only can be used to compare two test sets with more than one test.
-For each single test, it always covers $k$ neurons in each layer of a DNN.
-Thus, the coverage rates of TKNC($k$) are always the same for two single tests, and CTM does work using this coverage metric.
+For a single test, it always covers $k$ neurons in each layer of a DNN.
+Thus, TKNC($k$) is always the same for two single tests and, thus, cannot distinguish them.